luchophelps13/nba-player-ml/README.md

 12. Run "git add . " to add all of the files to the repo

-13. Run "git commit -m 'My first commit'".
-If you ever make any other commits (updating/deleting/adding files), rerun this and change '-m' to '-am'
+13. Run "git commit -m {message} ".
+If you ever make any other commits (updating/deleting/adding files), rerun this and change the message.

 13. Run "git remote -v" to see where you can push to